relativityone/server-integrationpoints-integrationpoints/README.md

 For functional tests, point PowerShell to the root of this repository and provide the necessary arguments for the test settings using `.\DevelopmentScripts\New-TestSettings.ps1 <INSERT_ARGUMENTS_HERE>` before running the functionaltest task.

-## Online Documentation

-For more information on RAP CD, [view the documentation in Einstein](https://einstein.kcura.com/x/hRkFCQ)

 ## Maintainers

-This repository is owned by the Tools Team.
-Please send any issues or feature requests to tools-support@relativity.com
+This repository is owned by the Codigo o Plomo Team.